Amazon Marketplace

 SDN (Selective Distribution Network) is the network of authorized distribution partners and sellers for a product under an SDA.
 An SDN creates exclusive status and protects brands from undercutting by grey market sellers.
 SDN membership typically requires manufacturer approval.
 Sellers in certain categories should verify whether their sales are restricted by SDN requirements.

-Open term pageSEO
+Open glossary pageSEO

 Search Engine Optimization